liferay/liferay-docs/userGuide/en/chapters/14-installation-and-setup.markdown

 3. Before you start Liferay Portal, let's consider whether you want to also start the setup wizard.

-	-	**Start the setup wizard along with Liferay Portal** - Do this if you want to configure your portal, setup your site's administrative account, and/or manage your database within Liferay.
+	-	**Start the setup wizard along with Liferay Portal** - Do this if you want to configure your portal, setup your site's administrative account and/or manage your database within Liferay.

 		If this is your first time starting Liferay Portal 6.1, the setup wizard is invoked on server startup.
 If you want to re-run the wizard, specify `setup.wizard.enabled=true` in your properties file (e.g. `portal-setup-wizard.properties`).